 \subsection{OPLS-AA functional form}

-OPLS-AA is one of the major families of classical force fields.
-It is used as the starting point of parameterization in this work.
+OPLS-AA is one of the major families of classical force-fields.
+It is used as the starting point for parameterization in this work.
 OPLS-AA uses the harmonic functional form to represent the potential energy shown in eq. \ref{additive_FF}.

 where $E^{\mathrm{FF}}$ is the potential energy of the system. $E_{\mathrm{bonds}}$, $E_{\mathrm{angles}}$, $E_{\mathrm{torsions}}$ and $E_{\mathrm{improper}}$ correspond to bonded or so-called covalent terms of bond stretching, bond-angle bending, dihedral-angle torsion, and improper dihedral-angle bending (or out-of-plane distortions) in the molecules. $E_{\mathrm{vdW}}$ and $E_{\mathrm{ele}}$ are nonbonded terms.
 They describe van der Waals (vdW) and Coulomb (electrostatic) interactions, respectively.